Zhusha, Xinyi: Economy

 In 2010, the industrial output of the whole town was more than 2 billion RMB.
 There were 2,158 self-employment industrial, 62 legal entities registered companies in the whole town.
 On the other hand, Zhusha Town is rich in mineral resources and water resources, including 19 hydroelectric stations at present, the total generating capacity over 50 million degrees in 2010.
-Its industrial type are mainly ethylene follow-up processing, ceramics and weaving and the agriculture are mainly rice, corn, cinnamon and plums.
+Its industrial type are mainly ethylene follow-up processing, ceramics and weaving and the agriculture are mainly rice, maize, cinnamon and plums.

 Education

 There are one middle school, 15 elementary schools, 5 kindergartens in Zhusha Town.

 Culture

 Shigen Mountain (石根山) is the most famous mountain in Zhusha Town with the height of 990 meters above sea level.
 It is the border along Guangdong and Guangxi province.
 The whole Zhusha town can be seen on the top of Shigen Mountain.
 There is concrete plank road built on the cliffs of the mid-levels.

 Lotus Temple (莲花祠) is located in the Liantang village of Zhusha Town with an area of 339.2 square meters.
 The temple was built with wood on a circular mound in Kangxi 61 years (1722) and got its name because it looks like a lotus flower.
 It is full of various murals, reliefs, wood carvings and there is a pond in front of the temple.